BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout/Food-Preference-Analysis.md

 These data can be found in **/Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Muscle Tsc1 Knockout** in a file named **mTSC Macronutrient Preference.csv**.
-This script was most recently updated on **Mon Mar 30 13:15:49 2020**.
+This script was most recently updated on **Tue May 26 22:07:03 2020**.

 # Analysis